VincentKV/Cryptics/README.md

 ### Historical data graph

 Plot an interactive graph with the normalized historical data of a single cryptocurrency.
 The default is Bitcoin in US Dollar.
 USD is advised as there is older data in this currency.
+Prints the creation date of the cryptocurrency.
 ![GitHub Logo](/images/historiccommand.png)
 ![GitHub Logo](/images/historic.png)

 ### Candlestick chart

 Plots an interactive graph with the candlestick chart of a single cryptocurrency.
 The default is Bitcoin in US Dollar, on the last 30 days.
+Prints the creation date of the cryptocurrency.
 ![GitHub Logo](/images/candlestickcommand.png)
 ![GitHub Logo](/images/candlestick.png)